OctopusDeploy/docs/docs/packaging-applications/package-repositories/guides/container-registries/nexus-container-registry.md

 ## Adding an Nexus Docker repository as an Octopus External Feed
 Create a new Octopus Feed by navigating to **{{Library, External Feeds}}** and select the `Docker Container Registry` Feed type.

 Give the feed a name, in the URL field, paste the URL to your Nexus server with the associated port.
-Supply credentials if they are required.
 It should look similar to this format:

 `https://your.nexus.url:[repository port]`